markkolich/havalo-client/README.md

 A client for the <a href="https://github.com/markkolich/havalo#api">Havalo K,V store RESTful API</a>.

-Uses the <a href="http://hc.apache.org/">Apache Commons HttpClient</a> version 4.2.2 under-the-hood, and makes agressive use of <a href="https://github.com/markkolich/kolich-httpclient4-closure">kolich-httpclient4-closure</a>.
+Makes makes aggressive use of <a href="https://github.com/markkolich/kolich-httpclient4-closure">kolich-httpclient4-closure</a>, and uses the <a href="http://hc.apache.org/">Apache Commons HttpClient</a> version 4.2.2 under-the-hood.

 Written in Java, but Scala compatible.

 ## Latest Version

-The latest stable version of this library is <a href="http://markkolich.github.com/repo/com/kolich/havalo-client/0.0.7">0.0.7</a>.
+The latest stable version of this library is <a href="http://markkolich.github.com/repo/com/kolich/havalo-client/0.0.8">0.0.8</a>.

 ## Resolvers